Welcome! This page has way too much self-indulgent detail, but if you’re really interested in what I’m all about you can probably find it here.

 I also like the flip side of that—dancing, music festivals, concerts, or just listening to stuff while I work.
 I have a playlist cycle four years in the making, aptly named Dance to This, Dance to That, Dance to These, and Dance to Those.
 I think it’s cool to see how my taste has changed over time.

-This blog is my biggest collection of writing.
+This blog is my biggest collection of writing—over 100,000 words and counting.
 My favorite poem I’ve ever written is titled The Water’s Too Wet.
-I’ve written over 100,000 words in 2019 across 80 blog posts.
-That’s around one new post every 4.5 days!
 My technical writing has been featured in Haskell Weekly #156 (Type-Enforced Exponential Trees) and #177 (Building Lenses).

 I’ve been to all 48 continental United States.
 I’ve seen several parts of Canada.
 I’ve been to the following European and Asian cities: Athens, Barcelona, Beijing, Florence, Hong Kong, Lisbon, London, Madrid, Paris, and Rome.
 I’d like to see more of the world!